-Server push is the most visible of the improvements in HTTP/2 to appear in the servlet API.
-All of the new features in HTTP/2, including server push, are aimed at improving the perceived performance of the web browsing experience.
-Server push derives its contribution to improved perceived browser performance from the simple fact that servers are in a much better position than clients to know what additional assets (such as images, stylesheets and scripts) go along with initial requests.
-For example, it is possible for servers to know that whenever a browser requests index.html, it will shortly thereafter request header.gif, footer.gif and style.css.
+Server push was intended to improve the perceived performance of the web browsing experience.
+The basis for this was the idea that servers are in a much better position than clients to know what additional assets (such as images, stylesheets and scripts) go along with initial requests.
+For example, it is possible for servers to know that whenever a browser requests index.html, it will shortly require header.gif, footer.gif and style.css.
 Since servers know this, they can preemptively start sending the bytes of these assets along side the bytes of the index.html.